School Technology Upgrades

 - Refreshing assistive technology iPads and specialized Chromebooks to support technology accommodations for students with special needs.

-- Installing large format projectors installed in gyms and commons to replace aging projectors and audio systems.
+- Installing large-format projectors in gyms and commons to replace aging projectors and audio systems.

 - Upgrading battery backup systems and redundant connectivity solutions to maintain critical services and keep buildings connected during inclement weather or equipment failures.

-- Critical network switching and wireless infrastructure will be upgraded at all sites to keep up with staff and student needs and ensure the reliability of our systems.
+- Upgrading critical network switching and wireless infrastructure at all sites to keep up with staff and student needs and ensure the reliability of our systems.